Mixed Hodge structure on local cohomology with support in determinantal varieties: The weight filtration

+The multiplicities of the summands in the statement of Theorem \ref{main} are determined by the formulas in \cite[Theorem 3.1, Theorem 6.1]{lHorincz2018iterated}, the former of which is recalled below.

-As $\Z_n\setminus \Z_{n-1}$ is dense, we have $\mc{O}_{\X}^H=\IC^H_{\Z_n}$, so Theorem \ref{Othm} is the case $p=n$ of Theorem \ref{main}.
+As $\Z_n\setminus \Z_{n-1}$ is dense, we have $\mc{O}_{\X}^H=\IC^H_{\Z_n}$, so Theorem \ref{Othm} is a consequence of the case $p=n$ of Theorem \ref{main}.
 Our strategy for proving Theorem \ref{main} is explained in the Introduction.
 We discuss how one may deduce the Hodge filtration on these local cohomology modules from Theorem \ref{main} and \cite{perlmanraicu} in Section \ref{SecHodgeFilt}.

 We recall the formula for the simple composition factors in this general setting, which we express as a generating function with coefficients in the Grothendieck group of $\GL$-equivariant holonomic $\D$-modules.
 Given integers $0\leq q< p\leq n \leq m$ we have the identity \cite[Theorem 3.1]{lHorincz2018iterated}: